NaturalAutomatics/MetaTemp/MetaTempDriver/README-Driver.md

 Refer to the SteamVR driver documentation for more detailed instructions on deploying and distributing your driver.

+## Using the Command Line Interface

+The KelvinVR library comes with a Python script that allows you to send commands to the Arduino over USB.
+This script provides a convenient way to control the KelvinVR functions from your computer.

+### Prerequisites

+- Python 2.7 or higher installed on your computer
+- PySerial library (`pip install pyserial`)

+### Script Usage

+The script `send_command.py` is located in the `tools` directory of the KelvinVR library.
+To use it, follow these steps:

+1. Open a terminal or command prompt.
+2. Navigate to the directory containing `send_command.py`.
+3. Run the script using the following format:

+### Troubleshooting

+- If you get a "port not found" error, make sure your Arduino is properly connected and you're using the correct port name.
+- On Windows, use `COM` ports (e.g., `COM3`) instead of `/dev/ttyUSB0`.
+- If you get a permission error on Linux, you may need to run the script with `sudo` or add your user to the `dialout` group.

+### Available Commands

+- `COOL [intensity]`: Start cooling (default intensity: 255)
+- `HEAT [intensity]`: Start heating (default intensity: 255)
+- `STOP`: Stop thermal control
+- `CYCLE <COOL|HEAT> <intensity> <duration>`: Run a thermal cycle
+- `STOPCOOL`: Stop cooling
+- `STOPHEAT`: Stop heating
+- `LED ON`: Turn LED on
+- `LED OFF`: Turn LED off
+- `LED BLINK <delay>`: Blink LED with specified delay
+- `LED FADE`: Fade LED

+For more detailed information on each command, refer to the KelvinVR library documentation.

 ## Contributing

 If you'd like to contribute to the MetaTempDriver project, please follow these steps: